I owe all my money management success to sinking funds. Without them, there’s no way we could have paid off over $70,000 in debt, including our house.

-The answer is sinking funds (spoiler alert).
-Want to know how is it that some people never worry about money or bills?
+Want to know how some people never worry about money or bills?
 I am not talking about the uber-rich.
 I am talking about the everyday man and woman who have it all together.

-I mean to really have it all together.
-Not the people who just LOOK like they have it all together.
+I mean to have it all together.
+Not the people who LOOK like they have it all together.
 Not the “Jones’s.”

 There are these mini emergency funds called sinking funds.

-They are separate savings accounts set aside for expenses that you know are coming.
-It is a way for you not to spend money that you don’t have.
-This way, you can control the impulse buying.
+They are separate savings accounts set aside for expenses you know are coming.
+This way, you can control impulse buying.
+It is a way for you not to spend money you don’t have.

 You can save money – whatever amount that your family may need.
-But I have included the essential sinking funds that are a must-have!
+But I have included the necessary sinking funds that are a must-have!

 Having the money set aside for large bills or life events takes all the stress and anxiety out of those things for me.